 This specialist element provides guidance for pupils likely to progress to art and design/ creative industry courses in Art at a college, a higher education institution, or an art school.
 Tutors and existing students at the Glasgow School of Art assist pupils with art/design portfolios needed for admission.

-S5/6 Entry to the Creative Industries
+S5/6 Widening Access to the Creative Industries

 This specialist element is designed for pupils intending to study subjects such as music, drama, dance, and technical and production arts at either college, a higher education institution or a specialist conservatoire.
 It provides essential insight into what is required at auditions for Higher Education study for these specialist courses.
 Delivered by staff from the Royal Conservatoire of Scotland, this element of FOCUS West also helps prepare pupils for admission interviews.